 Los Carnivales takes place in the week before Lent.
 This usually occurs in February though dates vary year to year.

 Festivities include a parade, live music and dance events throughout the city and fancy dress competitions.

 Visit One of Seville’s Many Museums

 If you catch a rainy day in Seville in winter, visit one of the city’s excellent museums.

 Check out the Museum of Fine Arts, Las Duenas Palace, the Archaeological Museum of Sevilla or the highly regarded Museo Palacio de la Condesa de Lebrija.
 Some of them are free to enter on certain days.
 You can find out which and when by reading my article about free things to do in Seville.

 Fewer tourists visit Seville in winter than in summer resulting in quieter, less crowded attractions.

 The Alcázar of Seville, a UNESCO World Heritage Site, is the oldest royal palace in Europe that is still in use.
 It is a popular attraction and is much quieter to visit in winter.
-For more things to see in Seville, check out this article.
+For more, see my article about top things to do in Sevilla.

 Indulge in the Local Holiday Food